 With beautiful wood pieces, comfy seating, and string lights cascading across the airy, 2,000 plus square foot warehouse, you will find this entrepreneurial husband and wife duo hard at work delivering custom art that their fans, followers, and customers can’t get enough of.

-Aptly named, Werrell Woodworks is a modern home décor shop that creates art, furniture, and fixtures for modern beachy houses and the upscale modern farmhouse.
+Aptly named, Werrell Woodworks (now STAY by Cori Samuel) is a modern home décor shop that creates art, furniture, and fixtures for modern beachy houses and the upscale modern farmhouse.

 About three years ago, Cori was working full-time as a nanny, and Sam was working night shifts with UPS, getting home around midnight.
 Like ships passing in the night, quality time for the newlywed couple was a constant struggle.